evolvingweb/puppet-apt/README.md

 * `update`: Configures various update settings.
 Valid options: a hash made up from the following keys:

-  * 'frequency': Specifies how often to run `apt-get update`.
+  * `frequency`: Specifies how often to run `apt-get update`.
 If the exec resource `apt_update` is notified, `apt-get update` runs regardless of this value.
 Valid options: 'always' (at every Puppet run); 'daily' (if the value of `apt_update_last_success` is less than current epoch time minus 86400); 'weekly' (if the value of `apt_update_last_success` is less than current epoch time minus 604800); and 'reluctantly' (only if the exec resource `apt_update` is notified).
 Default: 'reluctantly'.

-  * 'timeout': Specifies how long to wait for the update to complete before canceling it.
+  * `timeout`: Specifies how long to wait for the update to complete before canceling it.
 Valid options: an integer, in seconds.
 Default: 300.

-  * 'tries': Specifies how many times to retry the update after receiving a DNS or HTTP error.
+  * `tries`: Specifies how many times to retry the update after receiving a DNS or HTTP error.
 Valid options: an integer.
 Default: 1.

 #### Class: `apt::backports`

 Manages backports.

+##### Parameters

-##### Parameters (all optional on Debian and Ubuntu; all required on other operating systems, except where specified)
+All parameters are optional on Debian and Ubuntu and required on other operating systems, except where specified.

 * `key`: Specifies a key to authenticate the backports.
 Valid options: a string to be passed to the `id` parameter of the `apt::key` defined type, or a hash of `parameter => value` pairs to be passed to `apt::key`'s `id`, `server`, `content`, `source`, and/or `options` parameters.
 Defaults: